CN22 and CN23 Customs Forms: The Complete UK Seller Guide (2026)

 This is where customs forms meet VAT, and where most of the confusion (and double-charged buyers) comes from.
 The essentials for a GB seller posting to the EU:

-• IOSS (Import One Stop Shop) is the EU scheme that lets VAT on consignments up to EUR 150 be collected at the point of sale instead of at the border.
-When VAT has been collected under IOSS and the IOSS number travels with the electronic customs data, the parcel clears without the buyer being charged again on the doorstep.
+- IOSS (Import One Stop Shop) is the EU scheme that lets VAT on consignments up to EUR 150 be collected at the point of sale instead of at the border.
+When VAT has been collected under IOSS and the IOSS number travels correctly with the electronic customs data, the buyer should not be charged that import VAT again.
+IOSS covers VAT; it does not erase the new customs duty or any carrier handling fee.

-The mechanics change occasionally, so treat eBay’s Your VAT obligations in the UK & EU page as the live source of truth for exactly when eBay collects and what reference goes where.
+The mechanics change occasionally, so treat eBay’s Your VAT obligations in the UK & EU page and Royal Mail’s Click & Drop IOSS instructions as the live sources for when eBay collects VAT and how the carrier receives the number.

 The double-VAT trap, and how to avoid it

-Letting eBay handle customs: the Global Shipping Programme
+Letting eBay handle customs: GSP and eBay International Shipping

 The trade-off is control: you can’t choose the international carrier, and some categories and items (fragrances, batteries beyond those installed in electronics, liquids and more) are excluded.
-For sellers who want their own rates and services, doing your own CN22/CN23 via Click & Drop usually costs less per parcel; for sellers who just want EU and US buyers without the admin, GSP is the honest shortcut.
-Either way, remember that international sales carry an extra eBay international fee on top of your usual final value fee; our eBay selling fees guide covers the full stack, and DashVue itemises those fees per order automatically so you can see whether your international sales are actually outperforming domestic ones.
+For sellers who want their own rates and services, doing your own CN22/CN23 via Click & Drop lets you compare live carrier prices and can cost less for a particular route and parcel.
+Compare the same weight, tracking, compensation and import-charge treatment rather than assuming a lower checkout figure means a lower total landed cost.
+For sellers who just want EU and US buyers without the admin, the programme can be the simpler route.
+GSP and eBay International Shipping have different fee rules, so our eBay selling fees guide covers the full stack, and DashVue itemises those fees per order automatically so you can see whether your international sales are actually outperforming domestic ones.

 Common mistakes that get parcels stuck in customs